microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/New-MgEducationClassAssignment.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Resources <IMicrosoftGraphEducationSubmissionResource[]>]`:
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-      - `[AssignmentResourceUrl <String>]`: Pointer to the assignment from which this resource was copied.
-If this is null, the student uploaded the resource.
+      - `[AssignmentResourceUrl <String>]`: Pointer to the assignment from which the resource was copied, and if null, the student uploaded the resource.
       - `[Resource <IMicrosoftGraphEducationResource>]`: educationResource
     - `[ReturnedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[Status <String>]`: educationSubmissionStatus